 Liability Can Be Hard to Determine

-It’s not always clear who was fully at fault for a motorcycle accident.
 If you are having trouble determining where liability lies or proving that you were not at fault, contact a motorcycle accident lawyer.
 Negligence is the most important factor in seeking compensation after an injury accident.

-If you were injured in a motorcycle accident and are now seeking compensation for your damages, you might wonder if there’s an average settlement amount.
+If you were injured in a crash and are now seeking compensation for your damages, you might wonder if there’s an average settlement for a motorcycle accident.
 The truth is, it’s difficult to give an average number because each motorcycle accident varies so much.

 What’s more helpful is to cover the most important factors that go into how much a motorcycle accident settlement is worth.
-These elements can help you and your lawyer determine what a fair settlement looks like in your case.
+These elements can help you and your lawyer determine what a fair settlement looks like in your case:

 Unfair Prejudices